NHTSA CAMPAIGN ID: 16V596000

 Failure of the rear tie rod could cause a loss of vehicle control, increasing the risk of a crash.

 Toyota will notify owners and dealers will replace both rear suspension arms and encapsulate the locknuts, free of charge.
-The recall is expected to begin September 30, 2016.
+The recall began on September 30, 2016.
 Owners may contact Toyota customer service at 1-800-331-4331.
 Toyota's numbers for this recall are G0V for Toyota vehicles and GLK for Lexus vehicles.
 Note: This recall supersedes recall 13V-383, in which some vehicles were only inspected, sealed, and did not have both arms replaced.
 The affected vehicles were previously recalled under 13V-383, but did not have both rear suspension arms replaced at that time.
 Those vehicles need to have both arms replaced as part of this recall remedy.

 Toyota Motor Corporation